 We threw out the Linux RAID software we had been using prior to the implementation of the Vaults and wrote our own Reed-Solomon implementation from scratch.
 We’re very proud of it.
 So much so that we’ve released it as open source that you can use in your own projects, if you wish.

 All the work we’ve done to build a reliable, scalable, affordable solution for storing data in a “cloud” led to the creation of B2 Cloud Storage.
-B2 lets you store your data in the cloud for a fraction of what you’d spend elsewhere – 1/4 the price of Amazon S3, for example.
+Backblaze B2 lets you store your data in the cloud for a fraction of what you’d spend elsewhere—one-fourth the price of Amazon S3, for example.

 Using Our Storage

 The other way to use our storage is via direct access.
-You can use a Web GUI, a Command Line Interface (CLI) or an Application Programming Interface (API).
+You can use a web GUI, a command line interface (CLI), or an application programming interface (API).
 With any of these methods, you are in charge of what gets stored in the Backblaze cloud.
 This is what Backblaze B2 is all about.
-You can log into B2 and use the Web GUI to drag and drop files that are stored in the Backblaze cloud.
+You can log into Backblaze B2 and use the web GUI to drag and drop files that are stored in the Backblaze cloud.
 You decide what gets added and deleted, and how many versions of a file you want to keep.
-Think of B2 as your very own bucket in the cloud where you can store your files.
+Think of B2 Cloud Storage as your very own bucket in the cloud where you can store your files.

 We also have mobile apps for iOS and Android devices to help you view and share any backed up files you have on the go.
 You can download them, play back or view media files, and share them as you need.